How to Get an Encryption Equipment Trading License in Dubai

 Re-export Controls: Re-exporting encryption equipment to certain jurisdictions may require additional approvals from UAE authorities and potentially the country of origin.

-Free Zone Authority Approval: Dubai South Business Hub Free Zone must approve the specific activity at the time of licence issuance.
+Free Zone Authority Approval: Dubai South Business Hub Free Zone must approve the specific activity at the time of license issuance.

 Setup Costs and Steps